tkych/PreScript/README.markdown

 Introduction
 ------------

-PreScript is a DSL for generating an image in Common Lisp.
+PreScript is a DSL for generating an image in Common Lisp (or PostScript interface).

 Roughly speaking, PreScript is [PostScript][] represented as S-expressions (PostScript is a registered trademark of Adobe Systems Inc.).
 PostScript is stack-based, postfix notation style, Turing-complete programming language with numerous operators for image generation.
 PreScript generates PostScript code, and outputs the image to the appropriate viewer.